 Parents and teachers have an important part to play in language development because children model themselves on those around them; therefore we need to provide good role models.

 Children should be encouraged to ask questions and ‘wonder’ thus enabling them to learn new concepts and skills.

 By providing opportunities to read, write, talk and play with language, whatever their age, we help them grow in self-confidence and they become willing to be risk takers.
 Being a risk taker is vital to language growth; making mistakes and learning from them should be seen as positive.

 (Information on this page was taken in part from: “Making the PYP Happen” 2007.
 For further information, please visit: www.ibo.org)

 Please CLICK HERE for the Hillside Language Policy

-Each class will have an average of 1.5 hours of Chinese contact time a week over the course of the school year.
-TOur Chinese teacher supports the class teachers in their class throughout the session by offering Chinese vocabulary related to the current Units of Inquiry and daily routines.
+Our Chinese teacher rotates through the classes offering one session of Chinese contact for each class each week.
+Our Chinese teacher supports the core curriculum by offering Chinese vocabulary related to the current Units of Inquiry and daily routines.
 During the children open-play sessions, the teacher interacts with the children using Chinese, which makes to learning of Chinese more meaningful and in context for the children.
 Children will also have a special Chinese circle time, where a range of basic Chinese vocabulary will be introduced via songs, rhymes, and stories.
 Native Chinese speakers are recognised and will have opportunities for extension work in their mother tongue.

 The Chinese culture and festivals also play an important part in our Chinese programme.
 The major festivals celebrated in Hong Kong, such as the Mid-Autumn Festival, Chinese New Year and Dragon Boat Festival are often highlighted in our programme.